Bank Of India Receives Fitch Rating Affirmation At 'BBB-'; Viability Rating Upgraded To 'BB'

 *this image is generated using AI for illustrative purposes only.

-Bank of India has received positive rating action from Fitch Ratings, with the international credit rating agency confirming the bank's long-term issuer default rating at 'BBB-' while upgrading its viability rating to 'BB'.
+Bank of India has received positive rating action from Fitch Ratings, with the international credit rating agency affirming the bank's long-term issuer default rating at 'BBB-' while upgrading its viability rating to 'BB' from 'BB-'.
+The bank formally disclosed this development to stock exchanges through a regulatory filing under SEBI (LODR) Regulation 30.

 Rating Action Details